Home » COVID-19 Support

 Please feel free to call for any issues or concerns that you may have at this current time, whether or young person or parent/guardian, we have someone who you can talk to.

-We will also be continuing our counselling service via phone call.
+We will also be continuing our counselling service via phone call and now face to face appointments.

 If you think you may have the virus, call the helpline on +44 (0)1534 445566.
 Don’t visit your GP surgery, pharmacy, hospital or any other Government buildings.